 Student Room Packs offer a variety of kitchen and cleaning resources which will be delivered to your room ready for your arrival.

 Bringing in electrical appliances

 Please be aware that all electrical appliances must conform to British standards, be suitable for use with 240V electrical supply, and hold a portable appliance test certificate if it's not newly purchased – we discourage the use of adaptors due to fire safety concerns.

 What’s already included in your accommodation

-To view a full list of things already included in your accommodation, please refer to the site information guide to your allotted accommodation.
+To view a full list of things already included in your accommodation, please refer to the accommodation documents.